Senior executive in a large technology company, focused on high-performance SaaS product development.

-Discovery Inc. is a US-based TV network with several popular TV channels in its stable, such as Discovery, Animal Planet, HGTV, TLC, Food Network, EuroSport and others.
-The company has launched a streaming service called discovery+ with an ad-free and ad-supported subscription model.
+Discovery Inc. was a US-based TV network with several popular TV channels in its stable, such as Discovery, Animal Planet, HGTV, TLC, Food Network, EuroSport and others.
+The company launched a streaming service called discovery+ with an ad-free and ad-supported subscription model.

-Amobee is an advertising technology company that is part of the Singtel group of companies.
-The company offers a demand-side platform that permits advertisers to run campaigns across multiple devices and channels.
-In addition, the company offers a broadcaster supply-side platform and an agency media-management platform.
+Amobee was an advertising technology company that was part of the Singtel group of companies.
+The company offered a demand-side platform that permitted advertisers to run campaigns across multiple devices and channels.
+In addition, the company offered a broadcaster supply-side platform and an agency media-management platform.

-As SVP of Engineering, I lead the product development for the supply-side and media-management platforms.
-The supply-side platform has been deployed for premium supply partners, such as broadcasters and distributors (ITV, NBC, Fox, Bell Media, etc.) as well as online content owners (Yahoo!
+As SVP of Engineering, I led the product development for the supply-side and media-management platforms.
+The supply-side platform had been deployed for premium supply partners, such as broadcasters and distributors (ITV, NBC, Fox, Bell Media, etc.) as well as online content owners (Yahoo!
 Japan).
-The media-management platform has been deployed for agencies (GroupM UK).
-The customers for these platforms are enterprise customers with stringent demands on quality, reliability and data protection.
-My responsibilities include product management, platform architecture and software development methodology.
-I lead teams that deliver features and functions for these customers on time, and with attention to their demands.
+The media-management platform had been deployed for agencies (GroupM UK).
+The customers for these platforms were enterprise customers with stringent demands on quality, reliability and data protection.
+My responsibilities included product management, platform architecture and software development methodology.
+I led teams that delivered features and functions for these customers on time, and with attention to their demands.